Summer Updates!

 Link to Albums

 I also went to the Los Angeles County Museum of Art.
-Later, I will post an artist spotlight on one of the artworks.

 The album is viewable now and includes pieces I had the pleasure of seeing in person.
 It was amazing to see artists